 This applies to delegates too.
 Not everyone finds technology easy to use, and we should never assume that everyone is tech savvy.
 Some learners may need help with practical aspects such as accessing the materials or using the tools.

 Once these basics are sorted, here are some more top tips for ensuring the success of remote training and learning:

-- Keep sessions short and focused.
-Break them into separate components to prevent learner fatigue and maximise engagement.
+Break sessions into separate components to prevent learner fatigue and maximise engagement.

 Online training and learning is here to stay and, as we’ve already discussed on the benefits of training employees, helping people learn and develop remains as important as ever during a global pandemic.
 Online learning doesn’t have to be second best – as long as we work hard to create a great learning experience.